 As discussed above, we’ve established how important customer data is to personalization.
 Then it goes without saying that expired and outdated customer data is also a key e-commerce personalization mistake.

-Customer behavior is bound to change over time.
+.
 One of the simple realities of human life is that it goes through phases.
 As customers go through life phases, their wants, needs and interests shift.
-Multiple time based variables are responsible for this change in customer behaviour, these include seasons, holidays, trends, life events, ageing etc. This all means that your customer data has a life span and will expire.
+Multiple are responsible for this change in customer behaviour, these include seasons, holidays, trends, life events, ageing etc. This all means that your customer data has a life span and will expire.

 Collecting data is not a one-time task, it needs to be an established routine.
 As a business, it is important you keep on track with refreshing your customer data.
 Keeping up with your customers and their changing habits is a key part of a good personalization strategy.